magiblot/tvision/README.md

 # Clipboard interaction

-Turbo Vision does not support accessing the system clipboard.
-So, in order to paste text into a Turbo Vision application, the user has to do so through the terminal emulator.
-Turbo Vision will then receive the text through standard input.
+The Turbo Vision API offers no integration with the system clipboard.
+As a developer you can still access it by other means (e.g. via [libclipboard](https://github.com/jtanx/libclipboard)).
+But unless you do that, the only way for a user to paste text into your application is to do so through the terminal emulator.

 Unfortunately, each character is processed as a separate `evKeyDown` event.
 If the user pastes 5000 characters, the application will execute the same operations as if the user pressed the keyboard 5000 times.
 This involves drawing views, completing the event loop, updating the screen, etcetera.
 As you can imagine, this is far from optimal.